sf-wdi-25/express_self_api/README.md

 All API Endpoints must return JSON.

 #### API Stretch Goals
-* Contact info stretch goals
+* Profile info stretch goals
     * Add a `days_old` field that calculates how many days old you are.
     * Add an `is_awake` field that's only `true` between 8am and 10pm!
     * Add an `is_hungry` field that's only `true` around lunch and dinner!